 The review process usually takes 4-6 weeks after the application deadline.
 The Department accepts candidates unconditionally, accepts them conditionally (certain required courses have to be taken and passed before proceeding to other courses), or denies them.

 Our programs are highly sought after, and we have a limited number of seats in each of our programs; we have to turn away many qualified applicants.
 If your application is not successful, you may apply again in the next round, but there's no guarantee of acceptance because the competition may be equally strong again.
 Having an alternative plan for another MS program is always a good strategy.

 An unsuccessful candidate does have the right to appeal the Department's decision, but unless new and compelling information is presented, appeals are not successful.
 For example, simply stating that you have to complete your studies by a certain date, or that you have successfully taken graduate courses (even at UAlbany), or that your undergraduate major was above 3.0 while your overall was below, are not grounds for appealing our decision.
 However, serious omissions or errors in the original application might be (for example, someone else's transcripts were sent by mistake).
-Appeals have to be made in writing (not email) to: Chair, Reading Department, ED-334, University at Albany, Albany NY 12222.
+Appeals have to be made in writing (not email) to: Chair, Department of Literacy Teaching and Learning, ED-334, University at Albany, Albany NY 12222.
 A letter presenting new and compelling information beyond the original application has to be enclosed.
 The department reviews appeals and renders a decision within one month of receipt.